Heat vs. Bulls: Betting Trends, Record ATS, Home/Road Splits

 Heat Betting Records & Stats

-- Miami and its opponents have scored more than 208.5 points in 63 of 82 games this season.
+- Miami and its opponents have combined to score more than 208.5 points in 63 of 82 games this season.

-- The average total in Miami's outings this year is 219.3, 10.8 more points than this game's over/under.
+- The average total in Miami's contests this year is 219.3, 10.8 more than this matchup's over/under.

 Bulls Betting Records & Stats